Jaymon/chef-cookbooks/nginx/README.md

 ### version

-The Nginx version you want to install, [mainline versions list](https://nginx.org/en/CHANGES)
+The Nginx version you want to install, [mainline versions list](https://nginx.org/en/CHANGES). you could also get the latest versions of each branch from [the downloads page](http://nginx.org/en/download.html)

 ### release